TASIS Dorado Board of Directors

-The TASIS School in Dorado was founded in 2002 by educator Fernando González and developer Friedel Stubbe, with Louis Christiansen as headmaster and Maritere Matosantos as principal.
-This unique team oversaw impressive growth and development of the school that earned impressive accreditation reports from the Middle States Association, established competitive sports teams and diverse extracurricular activities and led to outstanding test results and college admissions.
+The TASIS School in Dorado was founded in 2002 by educator Fernando González and developer Friedel Stubbe, with Louis Christiansen as Head of School and Maritere Matosantos as Founding Principal.
+The team oversaw impressive growth and development of the school that earned top accreditation reports from the Middle States Association, established competitive sports teams and diverse extracurricular activities, and led to outstanding test results and college admissions.

 The Board of Directors

 Eduardo Cortés graduated in 1994 from Syracuse University with a B.S. in Civil Engineering and a concentration in Project Management.
 He has been a licensed professional engineer since 1995, and he is a member of the Urban Land Institute and an active member of the Colegio de Ingenieros y Agrimensores de P.R.
 (CIAPR).
 Prior to joining PRISA Group, Eduardo was a Project Engineer and Manager from 1994 to 2001, completing projects ranging from correctional facilities to commercial buildings and multi-level parking structures.
 Since 2001, Eduardo has been responsible for the construction and operations of Sabanera Dorado, a master-planned residential community which includes the TASIS Dorado School, recreational facilities, and other amenities.
 Eduardo also heads the development and construction team for the Hyatt Select Hotels in Puerto Rico.
 In 2008, Eduardo was awarded the “Emerging Leader in Engineering” prize by the Civil Engineering Institute of Puerto Rico.
 He and his wife Cristina, a former Home & School Association President, are proud TASIS Dorado parents of Mia Cristina '22 and Eduardo '24.